Back to Course

 Contaminated Storage Devices:

-As discussed, using contaminated storage devices like floppy diskettes, USB drives, and CD-ROMs are common ways viruses are transferred from one system to the other.
+As discussed, using contaminated storage devices like floppy diskettes, USB drives, and CD-ROMs is a common way viruses are transferred from one system to another.

 Protecting Files with Viruses: